SHIMIAO LI

 • 20 in-class Quizzes = 40%.
 If you have attended at least 90% of these (randomly chosen) quizzes, you get the 40 points.

-• Guided Individual Project = 30%.
+• Guided Individual Project [project info here] = 30%.
 The project is guided, consisting of several derivation and programming assignments.

 • Team Project = 30%.
 Students team up and pick their topic of interest.
 Each team consists of 2-3 members.